mkoohafkan/mkoohafkan.github.io/_posts/2016-04-01-a-shiny-approach-to-data-collaboration.md

 layout:     post
 title:      A shiny approach to stakeholder engagement
 date:       2016-03-28 23:25:00
-summary:    Facilitating the exploration of large volumes of data is tricky enough amongst scientists, let alone non-research stakeholders and the public.
-I used shiny to develop a web app that allowed my collaborators to explore my findings independently.
+summary:    Facilitating the exploration of large volumes of data is tricky enough amongst scientists in the same field, let alone non-research stakeholders and the public.
+I used shiny to develop a web app that allows my collaborators to explore my findings with minimal hand-holding.
 categories: dataphile visualization r shiny
 carousel: true
 ---